Anton2181/pas/docs/encoder.md

 ## Tuning tips

 1. Check `stats.txt` for the total number of cooldown/repeat selectors per tier.
 If most of them belong to non-scarce families, widen candidate pools or bump the scarcity thresholds.
 2. Inspect `loads_by_person.csv` to ensure fairness ladders are not fighting unavoidable manual assignments.
-When necessary, temporarily disable Tier-6 by setting `W6_OVER = W6_UNDER = 0` and re-running the encoder.
+When necessary, temporarily disable Tier-6 by setting `W_FAIR_OVERLOAD = W_FAIR_UNDERLOAD = 0` and re-running the encoder.
 3. Use `varmap.json.cooldown_gate_info` to confirm every cooldown penalty had an AUTO gate (either current or previous week).
 If not, the component metadata might be missing `Assigned? = YES` entries for manual tasks.